 - Undetectable with current diagnostic methods, hypnozoites in the human liver may reactivate weeks or months after the initial infection, leading to multiple clinical relapses and onward transmission.

 - It is unknown how many people in P. vivax malaria endemic areas are hypnozoite carriers.
 Thus, hypnozoites represent a silent transmission reservoir.

 - Following their release into the blood, merozoites invade reticulocytes (immature red blood cells), and mature into schizonts which rupture to accelerate the infection.
 This asexual erythrocytic stage (or blood stage) causes the symptoms of malaria which appear about 48 h after infection.

 - The blood stage causes the elimination of infected and uninfected red cells resulting in anaemia, which can be severe.

 Sexual stage infection

 - Merozoites also differentiate into the infectious stage (sexual stage), gametocytes.

-- In P. vivax, gametocytes can be produced before clinical symptoms, which may allow transmission before the host feels unwell or receives treatment.
+- In P. vivax malaria, gametocytes can be produced before clinical symptoms, which may allow transmission before the host feels unwell or receives treatment.